ohgaction/service_charge_scanner/README.md

 Press Enter.
 This command elevates Terminal so you can run as a super user.
 You will be prompted for your password.
 Note that when you type it, it will not display on the screen.
 Press enter.

 Next, you need to install **Brew**.
 This is a package manager for macOS.
-To install Brew simply copy and paste the entire text below into terminal and hit enter.
+To install Brew simply copy and paste the entire line below into terminal and hit enter.
+You will be prompted for your password again and will need to press enter a few times to accept.

 `/bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"`